10 Ancient Celtic Symbols Explained

 It was played by the musicians of ancient chieftains in Ireland.
 In the 16th century, the music of the harp was seen as such a threat that The British Crown attempted to crush the Irish Spirit by ordering all harps to be burnt and all harpists executed.
 It was almost 200 years before the music of the harp was freely enjoyed in Ireland once again.

 The harp is said to reflect the immortality of the soul.
-The harp symbol can be found everywhere in Ireland, from coins, uniforms, and the state seal to the Guinness pint glass.
+The harp symbol can be everywhere in Ireland, from coins, uniforms, and the state seal to the Guinness pint glass.

 5. Celtic Tree Of Life - Crann Bethadh

-Like most ancient cultures, the ancient Celts had their own version of the Tree of Life.
+Like most ancient cultures, the ancient Celts had their version of the Tree of Life.
 The Celts believed that trees were the ancestors of man and had a connection to the other world.
 The most sacred of trees was the oak.

 6. The Green Man: Symbol Of Rebirth

 The Green Man can be found in architecture around Ireland and Britain, usually on religious buildings.
-Also known as the ‘Man in the Tree’, ‘Derg Corra, Viridios’, and ‘Jack o’ the Green, the symbol represents flourishing vegetation and the coming of spring and summer.
+Also known as the 'Man in the Tree,' 'Derg Corra, Viridios, and 'Jack o' the Green, the symbol represents flourishing vegetation and the coming of spring and summer.

 The Green Man is a symbol of rebirth.